Ask for More Than Ra

 A Cautionary Tale

-The chart above profiles three surfaces textured with MicroBlasting:
+The chart at the top of this page profiles three surfaces textured with MicroBlasting:

 - The 1st (blue)- profiles the desired surface finish.
 It received full coverage and met the target Ra value.